felangel/bloc/docs/coreconcepts.md

 int get initialState => 0;
 ```

 > Every Bloc must implement a function called `mapEventToState`.
-The function takes two arguments: `currentState` and `event` and must convert that `event`, along with the `currentState`, into a `Stream` of states which is consumed by the presentation layer.
+The function takes two arguments: `currentState` and `event` and must return a `Stream` of new `states` which is consumed by the presentation layer.

 ```dart
 @override